harshder003/My-Projects/README.md

 ## Hand Tracing and Detection

 The `HandTracingandDetection` folder contains a file that demonstrates basic hand tracking and landmark detection.
+It also contains a Module for hand tracking and landmark detection.

 ---